 The demand for trucking and logistics is rising day by day, due to the introduction of new technologies in the market, as it makes an easy business platform for start-ups in Australia.

-The logistics industry has evolved over the years in terms of software integration and digitalization of the supply chain, which has led to better productivity and efficiency creating sustainable modes of transporting goods from one place to another.
+The logistics industry has evolved over the years in terms of software integration and digitalisation of the supply chain, which has led to better productivity and efficiency creating sustainable modes of transporting goods from one place to another.

 Australia Logistics and Warehousing Market is Expected to Reach AUD 187 Billion by 2021: Ken Research